Robalni/irssi-connect-join/README.md

 you will not automatically join anything other than what's in your config file.

+This script currently removes all reconnections before it joins the channels.
+Otherwise it would keep connecting to the servers forever because irssi fails to connect to Server:#channels before this script takes over.

 ## Install

 Move connect_join.pl to your `.irssi/scripts` directory.
 If you want